Networking

 Compile and Run

+Compile both programs.
 The server and client can now exchange messages - give it a shot!

 Peer to Peer Chat

-Client-server architectures are perhaps the most useful and most common, but sometimes a peer-to-peer relationship between computers is more appropriate.
+Client-server architectures are the most useful and most common, but sometimes a peer-to-peer relationship between computers is more appropriate.

 The following app implements peer-to-peer chatting - that is, both can send and receive messages without a client-server distinction.
 One key difference in coding is that both computers run the same program.
 However, one peer must initiate the connection using the other peer’s IP address and port.
 Once connected, both peers can send and receive messages asynchronously.